Life & Business Coach * Scribe * Media & Marketing Specialist.

 new release which echoes the problem of America’s addition to oil, with “George Bush Sings” – a political

 satire jazz-rap.
 She has also worked with client Mimi Kennedy’s involvement with the Environmental

 Media Association and Earth Day E.V.s, post her film, “Erin Brockovich.”
-And she is currently working with

 Other unique projects have included "Dragapella" - barbershop quartet in drag, featuring two attorneys